Parks Associates: U.S. patients of Accountable Care Organizations (ACOs) to exceed 130 million by 2017

 About Connected Health Summit: Engaging Consumers

-	Connected Health Summit: Engaging Consumers analyzes the roles of connected health technologies and innovations in driving changes in consumer behaviors and business models.
-The event focuses on four areas of consumer health technologies in particular, which all require active consumer participation to be successful: remote health monitoring for accountable care, consumer-centric wellness and fitness solutions, independent living technologies and services, and innovative convenience care models.
+Connected Health Summit: Engaging Consumers analyzes the role of innovative connected health solutions in driving changes in consumer behaviors as well as healthcare systems, insurers, and hospital networks.
+The event focuses on four areas of consumer health, which require active consumer participation to be successful: remote health monitoring for accountable care, consumer-centric wellness and fitness solutions, independent living technologies and services, and innovative convenience care models.

 Next: Leading Healthcare Companies Join Advisory Board for 2014 Connected Health Summit: Engaging Consumers

 Previous: Parks Associates: 60% of U.S. broadband households own a personal health and wellness device